srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     As we saw previously, Azure is supported by a series of datacenters that are placed in regions all around the world.
 When you create something in Azure, you deploy it to one of these datacenter locations.

-    > [!NOTE] For the current list of regions that support Event Grid, see the following link: [Products available by region](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=event-grid&regions=all)
+    > **Note**:  For the current list of regions that support Event Grid, see the following link: [Products available by region](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=event-grid&regions=all)
-    > [!NOTE] When picking a region to host your app, keep in mind that picking a region close to your end users will decrease load/response times.
+    > **Note**:  When picking a region to host your app, keep in mind that picking a region close to your end users will decrease load/response times.
 If you are on the other side of the world from your end users, you should not be picking the region nearest you.

 1. To the right of **IoT Hub Name**, enter a globally unique name for your IoT Hub.